thomasrandria98/Telangana_Groundwater_Quality_Data_Analysis/README.md

 ## Step 1: Initial Data load and Cleaning
 ___
-_see cleaning.py_
+_see groundwater_analysis.ipynb and cleaning.py_

 The first step was to import the required libraries for the project, and then load the 3 datasets using pandas.
 A quick inspection of the column names from the 3 datasets found many inconsistencies with the nomenclature used, and therefore work was done to homogenize the column names.
+The initial work was completed in groundwater_analysis.ipynb, before refactoring the code into cleaning, analysis and visualization.py.